tangollama/cis411_lab0/labreports/LAB_TEST[MattLy21].md

 - If you were to take the next step and ready this project for Continuous Delivery, what additional changes might you make in this configuration (conceptual, not code)?

 1. Builds image "circleci/nod:10.3" and then runs the install and then runs test
-2. The software will compile in the right order but it wouldn't be correct
-3. A way that you are not able to upload bad information.
+2. The version section specifies the version to be used and the job section outlines the steps on what needs to be done.
+The workflow section defines a collection of jobs and it specifies the run order.
+3. It is able to create an environment that executes without errors.
+4. To have a continuous development so when there is a successful thing uploaded you are able to keep things up to date.

 # Step 5: Merging the feature branch
 * The output of my git commit log